xTRam1/TripChat/README.md

 - **Speaker Selection Logic**: A novel approach to select speakers, enhancing the hierarchy and communication flow.
 - **Functionality**: Agents use specific functions for updating the shared plan and interacting with external tools.

-## Contributing

-Your contributions are welcome!
-Please read our contributing guidelines to get started.

 ## Acknowledgments

-Special thanks to all contributors and supporters of the TripChat project.
+Special thanks to CS194 Berkeley course staff for their continued support.

 ---